yuezhao/qmeta/README.rst

 QMeta relies on the Qitty library, which is a toolkit to enhance the Qt library.
 You can find this project at http://github.com/ollix/qitty.

 Because QMeta is a library for Qt, you also need the Qt library installed in order to use it.
-Further, QMeta uses qmake (part of Qt) to build itself, so you may need to know how it works.
+Further, Qitty uses CMake to build itself, so you may need to know how it works.

 Getting the Source
 ------------------